 The Implementing Transactions were expected to assist SPH in diversifying from a company engaged solely in the business of banking to one that would be active in a number of different businesses, including manufacturing, insurance, defense, real estate, food service and others in addition to banking.
-Such transactions resulted in SPH receiving a significant amount of securities and cash from Steel Partners II and the Steel Partners II investors who elected Option A receiving interests in SPH in exchange for their SP II Distributions.20 Interests acquired through the Implementing Transactions included: (i) majority interests in an operating company; (ii) minority, but controlling, interests in operating companies; (iii) non-controlling interest to achieving a control position or a majority ownership position; (iv) interests (of varying significance) in companies that are not currently conducting significant business activities but which hold substantial cash and/or net operating losses ("NOLs") and which, therefore, may be useful in acquiring operating businesses; (v) other securities issued by any of the foregoing companies; and (vi) other securities or assets.
+The Implementing Transactions resulted in SPH receiving a significant amount of securities and cash from Steel Partners II and the Steel Partners II investors who elected Option A receiving interests in SPH in exchange for their SP II Distributions.21 Interests acquired through the Implementing Transactions included: (i) majority interests in an operating company; (ii) minority, but controlling, interests in operating companies; (iii) non-controlling interests in operating companies, but which were strategically significant and might afford the opportunity for the acquisition of additional interests with a view to achieving a control position or a majority ownership position; (iv) interests (of varying significance) in companies that are not currently conducting significant business activities but which hold substantial cash and/or federal tax net operating losses ("NOLs") and which may be useful in acquiring operating businesses; (v) other securities issued by any of the foregoing companies; and (vi) other securities or assets.